What to Do if You’re Involved in a Marine AccidentBy Dennis Sullivan, In Maritime Law, 0 Comments

 - File an accident report as soon as possible.
 Include all details, and keep any and all documentation.
 Weather is a common contributing factor to many maritime shipping accidents, be sure to document.
 The more detailed the information the stronger support it will be provided to the marine accident investigation.
 This investigation takes place the accident report is filed.
 This investigation is designed to understand the cause of the accident and to help prevent similar, future accidents.

 - Talk to a maritime lawyer.
-Our team of attorneys has over 70 years of experience working with maritime law cases.
+Our team of attorneys at Stepp & Sullivan, P.C has over 70 years of experience working with maritime law cases.

 Prevention of Maritime Injuries